GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/02_More_Utilities/04_flags.md

 title: Flags
 ---

-@bs::Flags provide a wrapper around an `enum` and allow you to easily perform bitwise operations on them without having to cast to integers.
+@bs::Flags<Enum, Storage> provide a wrapper around an `enum` and allow you to easily perform bitwise operations on them without having to cast to integers.
 For example when using raw C++ you must do something like this:
 ~~~~~~~~~~~~~{.cpp}
 enum class MyFlag
 {